opentensor/developer-docs/docs/evm-tutorials/evm-on-subtensor.md

 ---
-title: "EVM on Bittensor"
+title: "EVM on Subtensor"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# EVM on Bittensor
+# EVM on Subtensor

 Ethereum compatibility layer is now available on the subtensor.
 Using this EVM feature you can:
 - Deploy and interact with any Ethereum smart contract, without any need to change it, on the subtensor blockchain.